 EMU’s Welcome Home 2025 Plan is an equity initiative.
 Its goal is to ensure that EMU student housing residents -- nearly 40% of whom are students of color -- have access to quality and affordable housing.

 EMU’s on-campus student housing facilities (which consist of more than 4,000 beds throughout 18 housing communities) are, unfortunately, outdated: most facilities were built more than 50 years ago, have not been updated, and have incurred hundreds of millions of dollars of deferred maintenance.
-In the most recent comprehensive assessment of EMU’s facilities, completed in 2016, all but one of EMU’s housing facilities were rated as “poor.” (link to website with facilities condition chart)
+In the most recent comprehensive assessment of EMU’s facilities, completed in 2016, all but one of EMU’s housing facilities were rated as “poor.”

 Over the years, the University has focused its limited capital budget on improvements to academic facilities (e.g., Sill Hall renovation), core infrastructure (e.g., the new Energy Center), and student life assets (e.g., Rec/IM renovation).
 It is now time to invest in student housing facilities to ensure that EMU students have quality and affordable facilities in which to live, study, and socialize.

 Other universities are investing in student housing facilities (including WMU, WSU, OU, NMU, and MSU) because they recognize the importance of offering students a high-quality on-campus living experience.

 EMU determined that it is not in the best interest of students, faculty, or staff for the University to self-fund the $200+ million Welcome Home 2025 initiative because, as outlined in more detail below, the University borrowing to make a $200+ million capital investment would require EMU to issue significant new debt, use its cash reserves, or a combination of both -- and, as outlined below, any of these options would require funding cuts to other University operations.